Regular Show season 8: Production

 The series was renewed for an eighth season on July 7, 2015, along with many other Cartoon Network shows.
 Regular Show is one of two Cartoon Network series ever to get an eighth season, the other being Adventure Time.
 The release date was announced at San Diego Comic-Con, and the season premiered on September 26, 2016.
-The writers and storyboard artists for season 8 are Benton Connor, Madeline Queripel, Casey Crowe, Owen Dennis, Minty Lewis, Ryan Pequin, Sam Spina, Gideon Chase, Alex Cline, and newcomer Sean Glaze.
 In March 2016, Kacie Hermanson was announced as the new main character designer for the season, replacing long-time designer Ben Adams, who left the show after the sixth episode of the season to work on Billy Dilley's Super-Duper Subterranean Summer for Disney XD.
 Calvin Wong served as supervising director for the season.
 The story writers for the season are Quintel, Sean Szeles, Gina Ippolito, Patrick Baker, and Matt Price, who is also the story editor, while being produced by Cartoon Network Studios.
 Szeles also served as supervising producer, while Ryan Slater served as producer.
 A former writer and storyboard artist Andres Salaff briefly returned to work on the final episode.

 After production on the series wrapped up, several crew members continued to work with Quintel on his next series, Close Enough.
 On June 12, 2024, Warner Bros.
 Discovery announced that a new series featuring some characters from Regular Show had been greenlit, with Quintel returning as showrunner.
+The series was soon revealed to be titled Regular Show: The Lost Tapes and premiered worldwide on May 11, 2026.